openhwgroup/core-v-xif/docs/source/x_ext.rst

   * A memory result interface handshake shall occur for every memory (request/response) interface handshake unless the response has ``exc`` = 1 or ``dbg`` = 1.

 * A result interface handshake cannot be initiated before the corresponding issue interface handshake is initiated.
 It is allowed to be initiated at the same time or later.
-* A result interface handshake cannot be initiated before the corresponding commit interface handshake is initiated (and the instruction is allowed to commit).
+* A result interface handshake cannot be initiated before the corresponding instruction has been marked as non-speculative by a commit transaction.
 It is allowed to be initiated at the same time or later.

 * A result interface handshake cannot be (or have been) initiated for killed instructions.